Bookmark Llama desktop logo

 4. Enter a temporary name for the profile and click Done.

 5. A new Chrome window will open with an entirely new profile.
-Open Bookmark Manager by clicking in the top right of Chrome and then selecting Bookmarks > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).
+Open Bookmark Manager by clicking in the top right of Chrome and then selecting Bookmarks and lists > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).

 6. Copy the bookmarks you want to export between your existing Chrome profile and the newly created one by right-clicking and selecting Copy , and then paste it to the other profile.
 This will even allow you to copy entire folders and paste them on your Bookmark Manager page in your other profile.